dvoeverything/RUST/README.md

         }

 ###### Trait 'iterator ' vs Trait 'Intoiterator'
+- The iterator trait provides the next method, which is used to retrieve the next item from an iterator.
+- The IntoIterator trait provides the into_iter method, which converts a type into an iterator(ItoIterator is used for types that can be transformed into iterators)
+- the Rust standard library has implemented IntoIterator for many common types , such Vec, HashMap, HashSet, BTreeMap, BTreeSet, arrays, and others, allowing them to be converted into iterators
 - iter() method creates an iterator that yields immutable references to the elements of a collection like an array or a vector. when you use iter(),  you can read the elements  but not modify them.
 The type of the elements yielded by the iterator is &T
 - iter_mut() method creates an iterator that yields mutable references to the elements of a collection like an array or a vector. when you use iter_mut(),  you can read the elements  and also modify them.
 The type of the elements yielded by the iterator is &mut T
 - into_iter() method creates an iterator that comsumes that collection  and yoelds its elements by value.
 After calling into_iter(),  you cannot use the original collection because its ownership has been transfered to the iterator.
 The type of the elements yielded by the iterator is T